ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/05-variants-and-optimisations.md

 This is a very common improvement, and usually one uses Insertion sort as the backoff algorithm.
 Now, at what size should we switch to Insertion sort?
 The answer can only be determined by empirical testing, but on modern machines the answer is probably somewhere between 10 and 100.
-Note that in @sec:sorting-2:mergesort-optimisations we discussed exactly the same improvement for Mergesort.

 ### Bottom-up Mergesort {#sorting-2:bottomup-mergesort}